Anttthea/IOSProject_HelpApp/README.txt

 2. Username: anna || Password: 1234
 3. Username: yuri || Password: 1234

+The SCREENSHOTS are included in the folder “Screenshots”

 ****************************************************************************************

 If the build fails please delete the references to the following dependencies (in Xcode) and re-add them one by one from the project folder.
 This should solve the dependencies issues: